tototomate123/tuwunel/docs/configuration.md

 Tuwunel uses a config file for the majority of the settings, but also supports setting individual config options via commandline.

 Please refer to the [example config file](./configuration/examples.md#example-configuration) for all of those settings.

 The config file to use can be specified on the commandline when running Tuwunel by specifying the `-c`, `--config` flag.
+It is also possible to specify more than one config file.

 Alternatively, you can use the environment variable `TUWUNEL_CONFIG` to specify the config file to used.
 Conduit's environment variables are supported for backwards compatibility.

 ## Option commandline flag